M-o-a-T/moat-kv/docs/source/command_line.rst

 with your deletion.

 Recursive changes only check the entry you mention on the command line.

-.. option:: -c, --chain <integer>

-   Include this many chain links in your reply.

-   Chain links tell you which DistKV server(s) last changed this entry.

-   You can use the chain link returned by this command in another ``set`` commmand for a short time (depending on your entry deletion setup) to ensure that the entry has not been re-added and -deleted since you retrieved it.
-However, it's usually better to simply

-   The default is zero, i.e. do not include chain data.

 .. option:: -l, --last <node> <count>